 Get off the beaten path and discover the city beyond the usual stereotypes.
 Here are my picks for must-see hidden gems in Cairo.

 Sightseeing in Cairo is usually a rushed affair.
-There’s a lot to see and it’s all often packed into a one-day itinerary that pushes tourists through the major sites without much context or depth.
+There’s a lot to see and it’s all often packed into a one-day itinerary that pushes tourists through the major sites without much depth.

 Independent travellers get stuck in tourist traps too because there’s not much info online about Cairo beyond the major tourist attractions.
 A friend of mine visiting from Britain signed up for a Nile cruise with dinner one evening because it sounded like a good time.
 But after a stale buffet and a performance by an Eastern European belly dancer, she joked she’d considered jumping into the Nile.

-But if you want a well-rounded image, then visit some hidden gems in Cairo and get to know the modern-day city.
+If you want a well-rounded image of modern-day Cairo, then visit some hidden gems and get to know the daily life of the city.

 These are the must-see hidden gems in Cairo: